rorywalsh/p5.Csound/docs/basic.md

 > Note that 0dbfs is set to 1 by default, but can be overrode with the `--0dbfs=N` option.

+Only one Csound object can be created per script.
 Once you have created the core `csound` object, you can compile some Csound code using the `csound.evalCode()` function.
 Although you can compile entire Csound files, the examples presented here all use `csound.evalCode()` to compile Csound code when it is needed.
 The following code will compile instrument 1.

 ```js
     await csound.evalCode(`